IPS-Eye-White

 Buddhist practice nevertheless requires a degree of trust, primarily in the spiritual attainment of Buddha.
 Faith in Buddhism centers on the understanding that the Buddha is an Awakened being, on his superior role as teacher, in the truth of his Dharma (spiritual teachings), and in his Sangha (community of spiritually developed followers).
 [04]

 In other words, before one accepts the truth of the Buddha's teachings, one has to have faith that he was 'enlightened'.. with the authority and/or credentials to give spiritual insight to the rest of us.
-(Note: Buddha based his teachings on internal experiences, but were those experiences merely brain wave activity or even something far more ominous?)
+(Note: Buddha based his teachings on internal experiences, but where did those experiences originate?
+It is entirely possible that it was brain wave activity.
+See Four Levels Of Brain-Wave Activity and Science and an Altered States of Consciousness on THIS page.

 Islam

 Muslim life is founded on what is called the 'Five Pillars' of Islam, which include daily prayers, alms-giving, fasting, and at least one pilgrimage to Mecca.
-However, the first, and probably the most important is the Shahadah, or first pillar, which is the "declaration that there is no god but Allah and Prophet Muhammad, Sall-Allahu alayhi wa sallam, is the Messenger of Allah".
-[05]
+However, the first, and probably the most important, is the Shahadah or first pillar - the "declaration that there is no god but Allah and Prophet Muhammad, Sall-Allahu alayhi wa sallam, is the Messenger of Allah".
+[10]

 As the web site islamwebnet states...
 (Emphasis added)